jonathanedwards23/CO2-electrolyzer-model/README.md

 # CO2-electrolyzer-model
 This repository contains a semi-empirical CO2 electrolyzer model.
 "ElectrolyzerACM.acmf" is the model provided in Aspen Custom Modeler file (ACM) format, complete with stream connections and a component list imported from Aspen Plus.
 This file can be packaged for Aspen Plus/HYSYS.
 "ElectrolyzerCode" is the electrolyzer code implemented in the ACM file.

-"Parameters.xls" specifies the numerical values of the different parameters used in the model.
+This code is from the following academic publication: Edwards et al., "A Semi-empirical CO2 Electrolyzer Model Enabled by Pilot-scale Electrolysis".
+Please cite this publication if you use this code.